AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	self assert: m asArray equals: #(1.0 2.0 3.0 4.0)
 ```

+In the remaining of the chapter we will expand the `MMatrixTest` class.

 ## Accessing and Modifying the Content of a Matrix

 Being able to easily update the matrix content is the first initial step we should consider.
 The content of a matrix may be accessed using the `at:` message.
-This method takes as argument a point.
+This method takes as argument a point:

 ```Smalltalk
 MMatrix>>at: aPoint